Silent Bugs in Deep Learning Frameworks: An Empirical Study of Keras and TensorFlow: Silent bugs in Keras and TensorFlow

 \subsubsection{RQ1: Impact of bugs}

-Based on the classification and labeling process described, the identified impact scenarios of \emph{silent bugs} are presented as follows.
-For each scenario, an example is associated in order to illustrate the impact level as well as to detail what consequences could unfold for the given impact scenario.
+Based on the classification and labelling process described, the identified impact of \emph{silent bugs} is presented as follows.
+For each category, an example from the replication package \cite{rep-package} illustrating the category is presented.
+For each of those examples, we give the issue number as well as the verbatim title of the issue along with a description of the problem (\ie what is the expected output and what is the actual output).
+Those examples allow us to also illustrate the impact level (as defined in the previous section, see Figure \ref{fig:vennDiag}) as well as to detail what consequences could unfold.
+Each of those samples is the original snippet used to report bugs posted in the GitHub issue tracker of the Tensorflow repository.
+The categories presented based on their frequency in decreasing order observed in our extracted dataset.

 \textbf{1.
-Wrong shape:} This category includes any bug leading to a wrong shape of a tensor in the model without raising an error.

-\emph{Unexpected output shape on custom keras dynamic layer \cite{issue2}:} The code snippet is shown in Figure \ref{fig:impact2} along with the output.
-In this issue, Keras returns bad shape for the user's custom layer.
-As one can see, the output given by Keras differs from the \texttt{compute\_output\_shape} function of the custom Layer.
-We classified this error as \textbf{Impact: 2} as, while it returns bad information on the model (the shape), it does not actually alter the way the model should work.
-If the gist is trivial, it straightforward to envision how this bug could be problematic in a realistic settings; in the case a program of the user would lead to poor accuracy (for instance, because of a bad parametrization), the shape would become the main culprit for the bad result, which would possibly take some time until user finds out that it does not impact its results.\\
+Wrong calculation (29.9\%):} All bugs modifying the model, as to change the normal way of computation that are not classified in other categories will be classified in this type, like wrong calculation of gradients.